Introduction

 StreamFab Amazon Downloader

-• Rip video from Amazon Prime video with 10X turbo fast speed.
+• Save video from Amazon Prime Video with 10X turbo fast speed.

 • Explore batch processing of several videos with auto-saving of scheduled videos